davidorban/the-ai-paradox-report/report/The-AI-Paradox-Report.md

 ### Citation

 When referencing this research, please use:
 Orban, D. (2025). *The AI Paradox Report: Early Adopters Love AI But Fear Its Future*.
-AI-Enhanced Research using GPT-5, Claude Opus, Claude Flow, and Manus.
 Available at: davidorban.com

 ### License